W5ALC/gscompress/README.md

 # gscompress
 gscompress is a simple script to compress all .PDF files in a directory using ghostscript.
+This can reduce .PDF file sizes by 50% or more!

 All you have to do is run chmod +x ./gscompress from the directory containing the file and then move it to /usr/local/bin/ to be able to run it from anywhere.